 Zigbee protocol features include:

-The Zigbee 3.0 software stack incorporates a ‘base device’ that provides consistent behavior for commissioning nodes into a network.
+The Zigbee 3.0 software stack incorporates a ‘base device’ that provides consistent behavior for commissioning nodes and devices into a network.
 A common set of commissioning methods is provided, including Touchlink, a method of proximity commissioning.

 Zigbee 3.0 provides enhanced network security.
 There are two methods of security that give rise to two types of network:

-Nodes adopt whichever security method is used by the network they join.
+Nodes adopt whichever security method is used by the hub network they join.
 Zigbee 3.0 supports the increasing scale and complexity of wireless networks, and copes with large local networks of greater than 250 nodes.
 Zigbee also handles the dynamic behavior of these networks (with nodes appearing, disappearing and re-appearing in the network) and allows orphaned nodes, which result from the loss of a parent, to re-join the network via a different parent.
 The self-healing nature of Zigbee Mesh networks also allows nodes to drop out of the network without any disruption to internal routing.

 A key component of the Zigbee protocol is the ability to support mesh networking.
 In a mesh network, nodes are interconnected with other nodes so that multiple pathways connect each node.
 Connections between nodes are dynamically updated and optimized through sophisticated, built-in mesh routing table.

 Mesh networks are decentralized in nature; each node is capable of self-discovery on the network.
 Also, as nodes leave the network, the mesh topology allows the nodes to reconfigure routing paths based on the new network structure.
-The characteristics of mesh topology and ad-hoc routing provide greater stability in changing conditions or failure at single nodes.
+The characteristics of mesh topology and ad-hoc routing provide greater stability in changing wave conditions or failure at single nodes.